 • Infants and children 6 to 59 months of age

 • Persons ≥50 years of age

 • Residents of nursing homes and other long-term care facilities

 • Patients with chronic pulmonary disorders (including asthma) or cardiovascular systems disorders (except hypertension), renal, hepatic, neurologic, hematologic, or metabolic disorders (including diabetes mellitus)

 • Persons who have immunosuppression (including immunosuppression caused by medications or HIV)

-• Infants, children, and adolescents (6 months to 18 years of age) who are receiving long-term aspirin therapy, and therefore, may be at risk for developing Reye syndrome after influenza
+• Infants, children, and adolescents (6 months to 18 years of age) who are receiving long-term aspirin or salicylate therapy, and therefore, may be at risk for developing Reye syndrome after influenza

 • Women who are or will be pregnant during the influenza season